-The IRS has established that there are valid and legitimate reasons why “US Persons” would establish or own an interest in a foreign trust, or offshore partnership.
+The IRS has established that there are valid and legitimate reasons why “US Persons” would establish or own an interest in a foreign trust or offshore partnership.
 There are tax implications for US taxpayers who form or own an interest in an offshore trust.
-IRS FBAR and tax reporting requirements apply to those who create a foreign trust, transfer money, assets or real property to an offshore trust, receive a beneficial distribution or are treated as the effective owner of a foreign trust.
+IRS FBAR and tax reporting requirements apply to those who create an offshore trust, transfer money, assets or real property to an offshore trust, receive a beneficial distribution or are treated as the effective owner of a foreign trust.
 US tax reporting and payment requirements apply to US taxpayers who either own or are beneficiaries of a foreign trust, as well as to the trust entity itself.

 Form 3520 – Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts, and Instructions.

 The IRS Form 3520 is required whenever a US taxpayer transfers money, assets or property into a foreign trust.
 It must also be filed whenever a US taxpayer receives distributions from a foreign trust (directly or indirectly) or is the recipient of specific bequests or gifts from offshore trusts or corporations.

 What are the Income Tax Consequences for a US Taxpayer with an Interest in a Foreign Trust?